Windows OS Hub

 Invoke-Command {Import-Module SqlServer} -Session $session

-Export module cmdlets from the remote session to the local module:
+Export the cmdlets from the remote session to the local module.

 Export-PSSession -Session $s -CommandName *-Sql* -OutputModule RemoteSQLServer -AllowClobber